 Reading at home in Y3 and beyond

-We expect the children to be reading at home as often as possible. this will be a combination of independent reading and reading with you.
+We expect the children to be reading at home as often as possible.
+This will be a combination of independent reading and reading with you.
+Please see our separate 10 Top Tips for reading at home page.
 We know you will want to support your child's reading by sharing their books together with book talk, as this will enhance their understanding of the texts they are enjoying.
 There are some pointers below to support you to support your child's reading journey and develop their love of books.

 - Explore the book together by looking at the front cover and discussing what the story may be about.